Blind Skateboards

-Blind (stylized as bLind) is a skateboard company founded by Mark Gonzales in 1988 under Steve Rocco's World Industries distribution company.
+Blind (stylized as bLind) is an American skateboard company founded by Mark Gonzales in 1988 under Steve Rocco under the World Industries umbrella.
 Gonzales has since left the company and today the company continues under the ownership of Dwindle Distribution.
 The company produces decks, wheels, soft goods and accessories.
 The company's logo for many years was a stylized grim reaper.